jjvanzon/Circular-Language-Spec/broader-view/from-spec/commands-broader-view/commands-compared-to-objects.md

 A command reference `represents the same` object as `the` object `pointed to`. `So the` command reference’s contents `are the exact same` objects as that of `the` command object it `points to`.

-### Active Clause Compared to Objects

-< May change terminology. >

-An active clause `is analogous` to an object that `might not` have a class.
-A *call* `is more` like an object that *`might`* have a class.

 ### Command Contents

-A command can contain anything an object can.
+A command might contain anything an object can.
 Anything you can declare inside a class can also be declared in a command.

 ![](images/7.%20Commands%20Ideas.023.jpeg)